InvadingOctopus/octopuskit/README.md

 for namedNode in scene["//Turret"] {
     scene.addEntity(OctopusEntity(components: [
         SpriteKitComponent(node: namedNode),
-        PhysicsComponent(),
         RelayComponent(for: sharedTouchEventComponent),

         // Track the first touch that begins inside the sprite.
         NodeTouchComponent(),

-        // Move the sprite along with the tracked touch.
+        // Let the player select and drag the sprite.
         // This differs from the TouchControlledPositioningComponent in a previous example.
         TouchControlledDraggingComponent()

-        // A GameplayKit Agent used by AI components.
+        // A GameplayKit Agent directed by AI components.
         OctopusAgent2D(),

         // Hypothetical game-specific components.